feuilles/Editor/README.md

 ## Empathy

 I'm rather a perfectionist.
-In an effort to ship and move forward, I have uploaded portions of code that I find utterly embarrassing.
-In fact, “awful” would be a more appropriate way to put it.
-I could have refactored it to death to prove you that I'm a seasoned dev blah blah blah.
+In an effort to ship and move forward, I have uploaded portions of code that I find quite embarrassing.
+I could have refactored things to death to prove you that I know my craft blah blah blah.
 But that would have taken a long time.

 So here is our editor, in all its naked truth.
 If you were born with the ability to produce clean code right away, lucky you.

-## TODO

-So many things… But ASAP:

-* Code should be cleaned and refactored
-* Meaningful comments should be added

-## Bugs
+## Working On

-* Erase all the content of the editor (width cmd+a, for example), then start typing something.
-Boom.
+* Improving pasted content.

 ## Abstraction